ChaitanyaChawak/FitsProcessor/src/README.md

 File descriptions:

+>`config/inputs.yaml`\
+modify this file according to requirements before running `example_run.py`

 >`example_run.py`\
-modify and run this file to generate the catalogues
+run this file to generate the catalogues

 >`helpers.py`\
-contains functions that help in data extraction from the FitsDataModel xml file
+contains functions that help in required data extraction from the FitsDataModel

 >`script.py`\
 defines the class and the primary functions